Blaisorblade/dot-iris/correspondence.md

   rule `μ-<:` will conclude that some type `μ x.
 T <: T`, assuming certain premises.

-For each typing rule (say, `T_Path`), there are up to three versions, with corresponding prefixes.
+For each typing rule (say, `T_All_Ex_p`), there can be multiple versions, distinguished by corresponding prefixes; not all rules need exist in all versions.
-- A syntactic typing rule, with prefix `i` (for inductive); for instance, `iT_Path`.
-- A semantic lemma, as described in the paper, with no prefix; for instance, `T_Path`.
+- Prefix `i` (for inductive) is used for syntactic typing rules, such as `iT_All_Ex_p`.
+Some rules appear in multiple inductive types, and are only distinguished through the name of the defining module.
+- Prefix `u` is used for semantic typing lemmas about the _unstamped_ typing judgments, such as `uT_All_Ex_p`.
+- No prefix is used for semantic lemmas for the _stamped_ semantic typing judgment, such as `T_All_Ex_p`.
-- A purely semantic lemma, with prefix `s`.
-Such lemmas are not discussed in the paper, but "purely semantic" means that the statement does not mention syntactic types, but only their semantic version.
+- Prefix `s` is used for purely _semantic_ lemmas (such as `sT_All_Ex_p`), and can be combined with the already described prefix `u` for purely semantic lemmas about _unstamped_ typing (such as `suT_All_Ex_p`).
+Such lemmas are not discussed in the paper, but "purely semantic" means that the statement does not mention syntactic types, but only their semantic version; these lemmas are more generally applicable.

-Hence, rule `iT_Path` is a syntactic rule for expression typing (the subsumption rule), called `T-Path` in the paper, while `sStp_Sel` is a semantic typing lemma corresponding to `<:-Sel`.
+Hence, rule `iT_All_Ex_p` is a syntactic rule for expression typing (the dependent function application rule), called `T-∀-E_p` in the paper, while `sStp_Sel` is a semantic typing lemma corresponding to `<:-Sel`.

 Legacy typing judgments use the same conventions, except that they use `Sub`